 (PUBLIC ADMISSION $10)

 The art of Bonsai creates miniaturized yet realistic versions of plants.
 Practiced for centuries, Bonsai requires patience, skill, and vision.
-David Michener, curator at Matthaei Botanical Gardens, and Carmen Leskoviansky, Bonsai specialist who oversees MBG’s Bonsai and Penjing Garden, will present an overview of this ancient art and MBG’s efforts to collect, preserve, and enhance this unique form of horticulture.
+David Michener, curator at Matthaei Botanical Gardens, and Carmen Leskoviansky, Bonsai specialist who oversees MBGNA’s Bonsai and Penjing Garden, will present an overview of this ancient art and MBGNA’s efforts to collect, preserve, and enhance this unique form of horticulture.

 February 13 Land Preservation: Ann Arbor Greenbelt